nelsonjchen/put-block-from-url-esc-issue-demo-server/README.md

 Edit the URL in the Client Counterpart to point to the public host.

-Run the client and it will throw an exception as Azure Storage escapes a necessary "`%2F`" in the URL.
+Run the client and it will throw an exception as Azure Storage unescapes a necessary "`%2F`" in the URL.

 # Demo Host